-The detention carries a particular symbolic weight: this Thursday marks exactly two years since Alina Bárbara and the sociologist Jenny Pantoja Torres were arrested and beaten by officers of the National Revolutionary Police on the Vía Blanca road on June 18, 2024, while they were heading to Havana to protest.
+The detention carries a particular symbolic weight: this Thursday marks exactly two years since Alina Bárbara and the sociologist Jenny Pantoja Torres were detained and beaten by officers of the National Revolutionary Police on the Vía Blanca road on June 18, 2024, while they were heading to Havana to protest.

 After that beating in 2024, both activists were paradoxically accused of the crime of "assault" — supposedly against the officer who attacked them.